-As of the end of July 2017, thanks to support from The Ford Family Foundation, each of the five rural regions have completed their prevention planning process and are working hard on their implementation plans.
+By spring 2018, thanks to support from The Ford Family Foundation, each of the five rural regions had completed their prevention planning process and are working hard on their implementation plans.
 You can find more information on each team, the strategies they have chosen, and their timeline for implementation under "Regions."

-The years from 2017 to 2030 will see 90by30, its RLTs, and partners implement these seven individual regional plans.
-In addition, 90by30 will implement the countywide Play Your Part social norm campaign, support April's Child Abuse Prevention Month, hold an annual conference and continue to collaborate and align its efforts with community partners and other groups.
+The years from 2018 to 2030 will see 90by30, its RLTs, and partners implement these seven individual regional plans.
+In addition, 90by30 will implement the countywide K(no)w More social norms campaign, support April's Child Abuse Prevention Month, hold an annual conference and continue to collaborate and align its efforts with community partners and other groups.